CanerKocak/https_outcall/README.md

 - REST API for managing and querying the registry
 - Support for different canister types (tokens, miners, wallets)
 - Automatically starts on system boot via systemd service
+- HTTPS support with TLS/SSL for secure communication
+- WebSocket support for real-time updates

 ## Registry Features